4 Home Preparation Tips for Hurricanes

 When preparing for a hurricane, one of the first steps is to waterproof your basement or crawl space.
 Because these areas of your home are at ground level or below ground, the work you do to add waterproofing can have a significant effect on how well your home can withstand rising floodwaters.

 A major aspect of hurricane preparedness is installing a sump pump.
 These automated devices can help you quickly manage water problems, pumping out thousands of gallons of water.
 The faster you’re able to get water out of your house, the less flood damage you could experience.
-Not only can sump pumps help you better manage a flood, but they also give you the peace of mind of knowing you’re prepared.
+Not only can sump pumps help you better manage a flood, but they also let you rest easy knowing you’re prepared.

 - After making these ground-level preparations well before a hurricane, that only leaves your entryways to secure before the storm hits.
 Create a sandbag perimeter to prevent water from entering your home at the bottom of a doorway.
 Start with a layer of plastic sheeting, and build your sandbag wall against it.
 Even if you still get water seeping in through your sandbag barrier, your sump pump will be able to quickly deal with it.

 2. Prepare for Heavy Rain

 Start rain preparations by clearing your gutters, downspouts, and drains .
 If you’re facing a foot of rain, that’s nearly 12,000 gallons of water that will be falling on your roof.
 Clean up yard debris so that gutters function smoothly and rain is directed away from your foundation.
 You may also need to contact local officials to maintain storm drains in your neighborhood.